Book of Jonah

 13. The Lord uses a gourd to teach Jonah a lesson about mercy.
 After the plant shields the prophet from the sun, and it dies, he complains about its death.
 God's tries to reason with Jonah by asking a question that ends the book without recording what response, if any, was given.

-Then said the Lord, Thou hast had pity on the gourd, for the which thou hast not labored, neither madest it grow; which came up in a night, and perished in a night:
+Then said the Lord, Thou hast had pity on the gourd, for the which thou hast not labored, neither madest it grow;which came up in a night, and perished in a night:

-And should not I spare Nineveh, that great city, wherein are more than sixscore thousand persons that cannot discern between their right hand and their left hand; and also much cattle?
+And should not I spare Nineveh, that great city, wherein are more than sixscore thousand persons that cannot discern between their right hand and their left hand;and also much cattle?
 (Jonah 4:10 - 11, KJV).

 14. The Jews, during Jesus' ministry, demanded a sign to prove He was the promised Messiah.
 His answer to the self-righteous religious leaders was stark and to the point.

-An evil and adulterous generation seeketh after a sign; and there shall no sign be given to it, but the sign of the prophet Jonas (Jonah):
+An evil and adulterous generation seeketh after a sign;and there shall no sign be given to it, but the sign of the prophet Jonas (Jonah):

-For as Jonas (Jonah) was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth (Matthew 12:39 - 40, KJV).
+For as Jonas (Jonah) was three days and three nights in the whale's belly;so shall the Son of man be three days and three nights in the heart of the earth (Matthew 12:39 - 40, KJV).

 The Lord then proclaimed that those in Nineveh will rise in the resurrection of the dead to condemn those who refused to repent when they heard Jesus.

-The men of Nineveh shall rise in judgment with this generation, and shall condemn it: because they repented at the preaching of Jonas (Jonah); and, behold, a greater than Jonas (Jonah) is here (Matthew 12:41, KJV).
+The men of Nineveh shall rise in judgment with this generation, and shall condemn it: because they repented at the preaching of Jonas (Jonah);and, behold, a greater than Jonas (Jonah) is here (Matthew 12:41, KJV).

-Outline of the Book of Jonah
+Book of Jonah Outline

-Fascinating Facts About Jonah
+Amazing Facts About Jonah

 Recommended Articles